A Comprehensive Summary of Modern Israel

 If you diligently obey the Lord your God and carefully follow all his commands … you will be blessed in the city (Deut 28.1,3)

 Facts about Israel: Poverty and Socio-economic Divide

-Today, Israel is characterised by high poverty and the OECD ranks Israel as the country with the highest rates of poverty among its members, with over 20% of Israelis living under the poverty line, link, link.
+According to a 2018 OECD Economic Survey, Israel needs to address productivity, inequality and poverty if it wants to improve well-being and reduce socio-economic divides.
+Today, Israel is characterized by high poverty and the OECD ranks Israel as the country with the highest rates of poverty among its members, with over 20% of Israelis living under the poverty line, link, link.
 Poverty is especially high among seniors, partly because of low basic pensions.
 The quality of education, especially for Haredim (strictly orthodox Jews) and Israeli Arabs, is poor, and these groups are not well integrated into the labour market, resulting in widespread poverty.
 Those making aliyah and arriving in Israel are also in great need.